-More than 725,000 people in the UK are affected by an eating disorder.
+An estimated 1.25 million are affected by an eating disorder.
 However, it is often difficult to quantify the number of sufferers as many go undiagnosed.

 The Scottish Government’s ‘Mental Health Strategy 2017-2027’ has announced the development of a digital tool to support young people with eating disorders, however stakeholders are calling for more engagement between patients, education and health professionals.
-Concerns over the gap between treatment need and availability are growing, with a delay in access to treatment consistently, drawing focus.
+Concerns over the gap between treatment need and availability are growing, with a delay in access to treatment consistently drawing focus.

-Join us at this Holyrood briefing on the 31st January as we examine priorities for early intervention and access to services for eating disorders in Scotland.
+Join us at this Holyrood briefing on the 21st March as we examine priorities for early intervention and access to services for eating disorders in Scotland.
 We will bring together perspectives from across the health and care landscape to enhance knowledge for improved prevention, intervention and support of those living with eating disorders.

 Key issues to be addressed